Other than the

 jargon.
 I have found it hard to avoid the latter because - outside of

-these circles - there are no culturally accepted terms for many of the
+such circles - there are no culturally accepted terms for many of the

-aspects which biodynamic growers use.
+aspects which biodynamic growers recognise.

 The framework that has been used for humans and animal health is the literature

 catalogue of what each remedy does) and repertory (the